OSGeo/gdal/doc/source/drivers/raster/georaster.rst

 | geor:scott,tiger,demodb,table,column,id=1
 | geor:scott,tiger,demodb,table,column,"id = 1"
+| geor:gisuser[scott]/welcome,demodb,table,column,"id = 1"
+| geor:/@demodb,table,column,"id = 1"
 | "georaster:scott/tiger@demodb,table,column,gain>10"
 | "georaster:scott/tiger@demodb,table,column,city='Brasilia'"
 | georaster:scott,tiger,,rdt_10$,10
 | geor:scott/tiger,,rdt_10$,10

-Note: do note use space around the field values and the commas.
+Note: Do not use space around the field values and the commas.

+Note: The third example shows that the proxy user ``gisuser`` is used to connect to user ``scott`` The password ``welcome`` is the password to the proxy user ``gisuser``

+Note: The fourth example shows how to connect when the database user credentials are stored in a client-side Oracle wallet.

-Note: like in the last two examples, the database name field could be left empty (",,") and the TNSNAME will be used.
+Note: In the last two examples, the Oracle Net connect identifier is left empty (",,") because it is connecting to a local database that is configured in the environment.

 Note: If  the query results in more than one GeoRaster it will be treated as a GDAL metadata's list of sub-datasets (see below)